virtual-vehicle/pointcloudset/README.rst

 * High level processing based on dask, pandas, open3D and pyntcloud
 * Docker image is available
-* Optmised for automotive lidar - especially the ones by ouster
+* Optmised for automotive lidar - especially the ones by Ouster
 * Directly read ROS bagfiles and many pointcloud file formats
 * A commandline tool to convert ROS bagfiles